ikhattabb/SaveTogether-Family-Budget-Manager/README.md

 * **Customizable Budgets:** Admins can set and update individual monthly budget limits for each family member.
 * **Real-Time Spending Analytics:** Interactive data visualization (charts) on the dashboard to track total spending, averages, and historical trends.
 * **Comprehensive Expense Logging:** A user-friendly system for logging and categorizing every transaction.
-* **Categorized Spending Reports:** Breakdown of where money is spent across custom categories (Groceries, Entertainment, etc.).
+* **Categorized Spending Reports:** Breakdown of where money is spent across custom categories.
-* **Intelligent Overspending Alerts:** Automatic notifications and visual cues for both the Admin and Member when a member approaches or exceeds their monthly budget.
+* **Intelligent Overspending Alerts:** Automatic notifications for both the Admin and Member when a member approaches or exceeds their monthly budget.

 ---

 ## 🛠️ Technology Stack

-*(Please update this section with the exact technologies you used.
-Below is a common full-stack template)*
+*(Please update this section with the exact technologies you used)*

 * **Backend:** [e.g., Python (Flask/Django)]
 * **Frontend:** [e.g., React.js / Vue.js / HTML5/CSS3/JS]
 * **Database:** [e.g., MySQL / PostgreSQL]
 * **Data Visualization:** [e.g., Chart.js / D3.js]
-* **Authentication:** [e.g., JWT (JSON Web Tokens)]

 ---